MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-deployment-scenarios-and-tools.md

 # Windows 10 deployment scenarios and tools

-To successfully deploy the Windows 10 operating system and applications for your organization, it is essential that you know about the available tools to help with the process.
+To successfully deploy the Windows 10 operating system and applications for your organization, it's essential that you know about the available tools to help with the process.
 In this topic, you'll learn about the most commonly used tools for Windows 10 deployment.

 Microsoft provides many tools, services, and solutions.
 These tools include Windows Deployment Services (WDS), the Volume Activation Management Tool (VAMT), the User State Migration Tool (USMT), Windows System Image Manager (Windows SIM), Windows Preinstallation Environment (Windows PE), and Windows Recovery Environment (Windows RE).
 Keep in mind that these are just tools and not a complete solution on their own.
 It’s when you combine these tools with solutions like [Microsoft Deployment Toolkit (MDT)](./deploy-windows-mdt/prepare-for-windows-deployment-with-mdt.md) or [Configuration Manager](deploy-windows-cm/prepare-for-zero-touch-installation-of-windows-10-with-configuration-manager.md) that you get the complete deployment solution.